WeCanCodeIT/CSlides/src/fundamentals/arrays/index.md

 !SLIDE

-- Now that we have declared and initialized our string array called foodList, lets assign our values to the array.
+- Now that we have declared and initialized our string array called foodList, let's assign our values to the array.

 - There is more than one way to assign values to an array.
 We initialized an empty array, so we will need to write some code to assign our values.